 The last bell is ready to ring in summer at many international schools across Bangkok, which means it is time for summer camp!
 Some kids already have their camp bag packed and waiting by the door, but most families are just starting to think about getting their children ready for summer adventures.

-Camp Sun Bear, a sleepaway adventure camp for kids and teens, kicks off their first 2018 session in just two weeks with a 2–6 July program in the rolling hills of Khao Yai National Park.
-Camp Sun Bear director Merritt Gurley shares a few tips and tricks for packing all the things your child needs for their week away from home, without having to send them with a suitcase that weighs more than they do.
+Overnight adventure camps for kids and teens, kick off in the next few weeks so we thought it was a good time to share a few tips and tricks for packing all the things your child needs for their week away from home, without having to send them with a suitcase that weighs more than they do!

 - If the camp provides a packing list, print it out so you can make sure you tick off all the requirements.